cyber-republic/developer-workshop/2019-04-18/README.md

 1. You are using a Mac/Linux
 2. You have installed docker and docker-compose
 3. You have installed Go
+4. You have checked out https://github.com/cyber-republic/elastos-privnet/ and are on tag v0.2

 ## Contents